Courage is overrated.

 How Fear Works: And How to Choose Insane Courage Instead

-Fear mostly comes in anticipation of an experience, not in the experience itself.
+Fear mostly comes in anticipation of experience, not in the experience itself.

 Let’s take jumping out of an airplane as an example.